|About » Athletic Staff Directory|

 The Lady Bisons are a stellar group off the field as well.
 In 2010 and 2011, the Lady Bisons earned team scholastic honors from the NFCA and individual players were named NFCA All-American Scholar Athletes.

 The Lipscomb softball team has also gone out into the Nashville community as a team.
-Under Ryman, Lipscomb has participated in home building for "Habitat for Humanity" and breast cancer walks in the area.
+Under Ryman, Lipscomb has participated in home building for "Habitat for Humanity", breast cancer walks in the area, the “Front Porch Ministry”, “Friends Life” mentoring at Cole Elementary and mission trips.

 The Lady Bisons finished the season 30-20 overall with a 15-5 conference record.
 They ranked 68th nationally in the RPI.

-In 2010, Ryman set out to lead the Lady Bisons towards a goal of national recognition.
+In 2010, the Lady Bisons began receiving more national attention.
 A conference regular season title, an Atlantic Sun Tournament Championship, and a trip to the NCAA Regional Finals to play the overall No. 1 seed Alabama went above and beyond the goals Ryman had set.
 The 2010 season established the Lipscomb softball program as a powerhouse not only in the Atlantic Sun, but also among the entire NCAA.

-Kiihnl earned both A-Sun Player of the Year and A-Sun Pitcher of the Year for her performances in 2010.
+Kiihnl earned both A-Sun Player of the Year and A-Sun Pitcher of the Year for her performances in 2010, marking the first time a student-athlete has won both awards in the conference in the same year.
+Kiihnl finished 2010 as the national leader with a 0.98 earned run average.

-The Lady Bisons were ranked 36th in the RPI following the 2010 season and among the top 40 in every major poll.
-Ryman stresses that the opportunities for this program are endless.
-Ryman was named A-Sun Coach of the Year for the second time at Lipscomb.
+The Lady Bisons were ranked 36th in the RPI, a program high, following the 2010 season and among the top 40 in every major poll.

 In 2009, the Lady Bisons finished 39-14, earning a then-program best second place regular season finish.
 The Purple-and-Gold went 12-3 in road games and were victorious in 10 straight road contests at one point.
 Whitney Kiihnl was A-Sun Freshman of the Year.
 Kellie Sirus was named A-Sun All-Conference First Team and also received honors as a COSIDA National All-Academic All-American.